 The number is 0800 0159 559 and lines are open Monday to Friday 8am to 8pm and Saturday 8am to 4pm (not available on bank holidays).
 Although HMRC currently have significant waiting times on this line, we have found them very helpful when answered and have been happy to agree to the deferrals we have requested without queries.
 Please do not hesitate to contact us should you need any assistance regarding this.

-HM Revenue & Customs have also announced two automatic tax deferral schemes to help further support businesses, for which no applications will be required.
+HM Revenue & Customs have also announced an automatic tax deferral scheme to help further support businesses, for which no applications will be required.

 Any taxpayers paying income tax under Self-Assessment will not be required to make any 2nd payment on accounts, which would be normally be due for payment by 31 July 2020.
 Any liability will be deferred until 31 January 2021, with confirmation being provided that no interest or late payment penalties will apply.
 The Chancellor announced in September that for those who are still struggling to make the necessary payments by 31 January 2021, a time to pay arrangement can be entered into whereby the amount becomes payable over a 12 month period.
 This is not an automatic arrangement and will need to be applied for, but where the tax liability is below £30,000 the application will always be accepted.

 Assistance with Business Rates